CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 RabbitMQ.
 Yothalot depends on this for all its queueing and inter process communication.
 You therefore need a running RabbitMQ instance (or even better: a cluster of instances) before you can start Yothalot.
-We do not intend to write a full installation guide for RabbitMQ here (you better check the [www.rabbitmq.com](https://www.rabbitmq.com) website for that), but we do have some tips, tricks and recommendations.
+We do not intend to write a full installation guide for RabbitMQ here (you can find a full guide on the [www.rabbitmq.com](https://www.rabbitmq.com) website), but we do have some tips, tricks and recommendations.